-The central Al-C-Al-C core in compound 7 is puckered (34.3° between the two C-Al-C planes), with the supporting NHC and Tipp ligands now cis to the ring.
-This change from trans to cis-conformation has been observed previously for the C-H activated phenylacetylene product on reaction with $3^{Si}$ .
-However, the reasons for such change in conformation were unclear.
-Again, elongation of the Al-CNHC bond lengths is observed (Al-CNHC 2.109(3) Å), with the change in Al-CTipp negligible (7 2.042(7) vs 3 (2.0292(16) Å).
-Reduction of the C-N triple to double bond is confirmed on inspection of the bond length (C(27)-N(3) 1.292(4) Å), which is in line with average C=N bond lengths.36-39 Additionally, the change in angle around the nitrogen in XyINC from linear to bent (126.3 (2) °) confirms reduction of C-N triple bond.
-This butterfly configuration has been previously observed with transition metal complexes,40-47 however, these all contain a M-M bond, those without M-M bonds contain a planar central ring.48-52
+The central Al-CXyl-Al-CXyl core in compound 7 is puckered (34.3° between the two Cxyl-Al-Cxyl planes), with the supporting NHC and Tipp ligands now cis to the ring.
+This change from trans to cis-conformation has been observed previously for the C-H activated phenylacetylene product on reaction with 3Si.
+However, the reasons for such a change in conformation are unclear.
+Again, elongation of the Al-CNHC bond lengths are observed (Al-CNHC 2.109(3) Å), with the change in Al-CTipp negligible (7 2.042(7) vs. 3 (2.0292(16) Å).
+Reduction of the C-N triple bond to a double bond is confirmed on inspection of the bond length (C(27)-N(3) 1.292(4) Å), which is in line with average C=N bond lengths.36-39 Additionally, the change in angle around the nitrogen in XylNC from linear to bent (126.3 (2) °) confirms reduction of the C-N triple bond.
+This butterfly configuration has been previously observed with transition metal complexes;40-47 however, they all contain a M-M bond, and those without M-M bonds contain a planar central ring.
+48-52

 To confirm the nature of the bonding within compound 7 DFT studies were performed again, at the B3LYP-D3/6-311G(d) level of theory.
-The optimised structure is in good agreement with the one obtained experimentally by SC-XRD, including the calculated C=N IR stretching frequencies (experimental: 1544 cm-1 vs. calculated: 1568 cm-1).
-Orbital analysis (Figure 6) revealed the HOMO as orbital overlap of aluminium and $\pi^$ (C=N).
-The LUMO represents the combination perpendicular to the HOMO, including conjugation across the central ring.
-NBO calculations confirmed no C-C or Al-Al bond is present in 7 (WBI (ClC):0.06; WBI (AlAl): 0.04).
+The optimised structure is in good agreement with the one obtained experimentally by SC-XRD, including the calculated C=N IR stretching frequencies (experimental: 1545 cm-1 vs. calculated: 1568 cm-1).
+Orbital analysis (Fig. 6)